-David: So I grew up a Chicago Cubs fan.
+David: I grew up a Chicago Cubs fan.
 I grew up in Denver and we didn’t have a team at the time and no one really to root for.
 So you had TV to entertain you baseball wise, so coming home from elementary school and then moving out to California it was WGN or TBS and out in California you had the Dodgers out there.
-But every day the Cubs would be on TV and I’d get home and (watch) the Cubs game, and so I really grew up a Cubs fan.
+Every day the Cubs would be on TV and I’d get home and (watch) the Cubs game, and so I really grew up a Cubs fan.

-The Draft was during the day and in high school I was told kind of by everybody that I’d be top seven rounds, probably seventh rounder, a lot of the scouts even told me that and I was never drafted.
+The Draft was during the day and in high school I was told kind of by everybody that I’d be top seven rounds, probably seventh rounder.
+A lot of the scouts even told me that and I was never drafted.
 It had a lot to do with scholarships and stuff like that.
 But I sat there next to the phone all day long waiting to get picked, and never got picked.
 It was strenuous and not fun by any means.

 My dad and I went and started washing his car to alleviate all that stress.
-So let’s just say that the draft was 1 pm: 1 pm comes, 1 pm goes, nothing.
-So we’re getting all nervous, wash the car again.
-1:15 comes, 1:15 goes, nothing.
+Let’s just say that the draft was 1 pm; 1 pm comes, 1 pm goes, nothing.
+So we’re getting all nervous, (and) wash the car again.
+(Now) 1:15 comes, 1:15 goes, nothing.
 And back then it was all done on a conference call and you could listen online, but that was it.
 There was no presentation, ESPN didn’t cover it, nobody covered it.
-So we didn’t know and we weren’t listening to it, and so 1:45 I’m freaking out, my dad’s freaking out assuming I’ve dropped and I’m definitely not a first rounder.
+So we didn’t know and we weren’t listening to it, and by 1:45 I’m freaking out and my dad’s freaking out assuming I’ve dropped and I’m definitely not a first rounder.

 MMO: Getting the direct call from Sabean must’ve been a pretty surreal moment for you.

-David: Yeah it’s amazing and it was pretty cool.
+David: Yeah, it’s amazing and it was pretty cool.
 You know, it’s one of those moments you worked your whole life to be at that moment.
-Obviously you know, I guess it’s different, you grow up saying I want to play in the big leagues.
+Obviously you know, I guess it’s different.
+You grow up saying, I want to play in the big leagues.
 Well you have to get in an organization first so at that moment it’s like, you know we knew we were going to get drafted but it’s like how high?
-And that’s just the process and so it’s weird how much of the moment that is.
+That’s just the process and so it’s weird how much of the moment that is.

 MMO: You made the leap from Single-A to the majors after one season in the minors for a total of 18.1 innings pitched.
 What was it like when you heard you had made the major league roster out of spring the following year you were drafted?

 I remember the first day of spring training I’m going around meeting the trainers and meeting the guys, just some 22-year-old kid.
 Now that’s not a big deal but back then it was a huge deal that I was that young.
-And I remember this Double-A trainer saying very nice to meet you I’m the Double-A trainer for Norwich, Connecticut.
+I remember this Double-A trainer saying, “Very nice to meet you, I’m the Double-A trainer for Norwich, Connecticut.
 I’ll be having you in Norwich this year so we need to get comfortable with each other and get to know each other.”

 The day before the All-Star break I tore my groin.
 We didn’t know it was torn at the time and I just went on the DL and tried to rehab it, but it really messed me up for the rest of the season.
 I tried to pitch through it and it didn’t work.
 So I knew going into 2009 if I was healthy it was going to be a big, big season for me.
 And so my 2008 numbers, I had the 2.50 ERA through thirty games, and the next six games my ERA bumped to like 5.00, or whatever it was.
-So if you really look at the half, split the season half and half, it’s almost an anomaly that the numbers should be that high because of how I pitched.
+If you really look at the half, split the season half and half, it’s almost an anomaly that the numbers should be that high because of how I pitched.
 All those numbers came in a couple of outings while I was trying to pitch through an injury.

 I went on the DL twice for it and so I knew everything was happening.
-Jack Zduriencik, the GM of the Mariners at the time, sat me down and said when they traded for me, David, I believe in you.
+Jack Zduriencik, the GM of the Mariners at the time, sat me down and said when they traded for me, “David, I believe in you.
 I saw what you did in the first half of 2008.
 Your age and your career where how much experience you have, you’re in a perfect position to explode.
 And we need a guy at the back end of our bullpen; I think you can be it.
 I think you’re about to step into the perfect prime of your career and we’re the ones you’re going to have the uniform on for when that happens.”

 MMO: You had the chance to play with a couple of legends in Ken Griffey Jr. and Ichiro Suzuki during your tenure in Seattle.
 Do you have any cool memories with those two specifically that you could share?

-David: I mean those guys are great.
+David: I mean, those guys are great.
 Ichiro and I were locker mates right next to each other.
 For me, watching Ichiro was watching him every day prepare.
 Be ready for the game every day the same way and his consistency.
 It didn’t matter rain or shine, Yankee Stadium or Seattle or San Diego, he was prepared and ready every game.
-And to see him do that was just amazing, to see that process and the joy he had in playing the game and still loved it.
+To see him do that was just amazing, to see that process and the joy he had in playing the game and still loved it.

-One of my fondest memories, and I’ve got so many fond memories, but the one was I get done with a game and I’m usually one of the last ones out of the locker room.
+One of my fondest memories – and I’ve got so many fond memories – but the one was I get done with a game and I’m usually one of the last ones out of the locker room.
 I’m taking my time, I mean I’m really milking it this time.
 My wife and my father-in-law were there, and my mother-in-law was there.
 I come out of the locker room, and it’s probably like midnight at this time, and he had been hanging out with my wife and my in-laws for probably two hours, just talking!
 Sitting on the hood of his car and just talking.
 Talking about baseball, talking about life, talking about everything.

 That’s why he’s the highest percentage ever in the Hall of Fame because of that.
-Because that’s what he brought everybody.
+That’s what he brought everybody.
 He brought that to the fans, he brought that to media, brought that to ballplayers.
 That was him and that’s the cool thing about it.

-I think we were teammates for about a month and then LaTroy just looked at me one day and goes, how old are you?
-And so this was 2013, four years ago, I go I’m 31.
-And LaTroy goes, screw you!
-I go what are you talking about?
-And he goes I thought you were like 36, I thought you were one of us, you’re just a pup!
-I go yeah dude, when we got traded for each other (May 2005) I was 23!
-(Laughs) And he goes Jesus!
-(Laughs)
+I think we were teammates for about a month and then LaTroy just looked at me one day and goes, “How old are you?”
+This was 2013, four years ago.
+I go, ‘I’m 31.’
+And LaTroy goes, “Screw you!”
+I go, ‘What are you talking about?’
+And he goes, “I thought you were like 36.
+I thought you were one of us, you’re just a pup!”
+I go, ‘Yeah, dude, when we got traded for each other (May 2005) I was 23!’
+(Laughs) And he goes, “Jesus!”